 Alliance Trust Savings Sold

-This blog gives you the latest topical news plus some informal comments on them from ShareSoc’s directors and other contributors.
-These are the personal comments of the authors and not necessarily the considered views of ShareSoc.
-The writers may hold shares in the companies mentioned.
-You can add your own comments on the blog posts, but note that ShareSoc reserves the right to remove or edit comments where they are inappropriate or defamatory.
+The ShareSoc blog provides news and informal commentary from directors, members and other contributors.
+Entries reflect the personal views of the authors, which do not necessarily reflect ShareSoc’s formal position.
+Contributors may hold shares in the companies mentioned.
+Nothing in this blog should be viewed as financial advice.
+You may submit comments on blog posts, but ShareSoc reserves the right to remove or edit inappropriate or defamatory submissions.

 Alliance Trust (ATST) has sold its Alliance Trust Savings (ATS) subsidiary to privately-owned company Interactive Investor.
 The ATS investment platform was always a peculiar business for a traditional investment trust to be holding.
 It was also consistently loss-making and reported an operating loss of £19.3 million in 2017 after a big write down of intangible assets.
 The directors valued the ATS business at £38.3 million in the 2017 accounts and Interactive Investor are paying £40 million for it but it looks like they are getting the Dundee offices of ATS valued at £4.9 million in addition.